 5. Viewed from south: A4 road through Saltford in foreground (click on photograph for larger version).

-6. Saltford viewed from east, River Avon and The Shallows in foreground (click on photograph for larger version).
+6. Saltford viewed from east, River Avon and The Shallows in foreground.

 1969: Aerial view of The Shallows and Kelston Lock, Saltford.
-Photograph taken by Malcolm Guthrie.
-Click on photograph to open larger version
+1969 photograph taken by Malcolm Guthrie.
+Similar view taken again in 2018 for SEG by Jamie Balsdon.
+Click on photographs to open larger version

 1972 aerial photographs of Saltford by Malcolm Guthrie